* Click here to return to the main conference page *

 BREAKOUT SESSIONS #1

 1.1.
-(Symposium) Leading on the EDJE: How Schools of Education are Transforming toward Justice *
+(Symposium) Leading on the EDJE: How Schools of Education are Transforming toward Justice * [Moore 3027]

-Session Moderator: Kathy Schultz
+Session Moderator: Kathy Schultz, University of Colorado-Boulder

 BASE Jump: Elevating Equity and Justice in a Small Teacher Education Program

-Carrie Kondor and Gennie VanBeek, Linfield University
+Carrie Kondor, Gennie VanBeek, and Kena Avila, Linfield University

 Disrupting the Default: Equity-Driven Curriculum Change in Teacher Preparation